Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 ## Challenges

+(Multiple tabs)
+Instead of writing all I have separated tabs by classes.
+I have

 Although it turned out to be really convenient and in the beginning having multiple tabs was confusing.

 How to Erase Fish?

+I wanted Fish to disappear but I couldn't find

 Draw Salmon